About the Journal

 Furthermore, authors are free to enter into separate contractual arrangements for the non-exclusive distribution of the journal's published version of the work, with an acknowledgment of its initial publication in this journal.

 Authors are permitted and encouraged to share their work online or in medical or scientific conferences prior to or during the submission process.

 The Journal of Cancer & Allied Specialties (JCAS) was launched in 2015 as an open-access, electronic journal.
 It is the first journal from Pakistan, which focuses on experimental and clinical cancer research.

-It is supported by Shaukat Khanum Memorial Cancer Trust (SKMT) and published by Shaukat Khanum Memorial Cancer Hospital & Research Centre.
+It is supported and published by Shaukat Khanum Memorial Cancer Trust (SKMT).
 This journal adheres to the mission statement of SKMT.
 The aim is to provide education to health care professionals and the general public, as well as to promote cancer research.

 All publications are archived and can be accessed through the journal's website by selecting the 'Archives' label on the top left corner of the screen.
 Currently, the Journal of Cancer & Allied Specialties is using PKP Preservation Network (PKP PN) as an archival system.

 Any correspondence, queries, or additional requests for information on the manuscript submission process or journal policies, and complaints against journal policies should be sent to the Journal of Cancer & Allied Specialties editorial office as follows:

 Journal of Cancer & Allied Specialties Editorial Office,